-This very notion that the ego is “big” leaves us with a certain image of how the ego manifests in our lives.
+This notion that the ego is “big” leaves us with a particular image of how the ego manifests in our lives.
 We often view the ego as a very masculine trait.
-Comments like, “He’s got such a big ego” really demonstrate this.
+Comments like “He’s got such a big ego” demonstrate this.

 When we avoid conflict at all costs, that’s as much the ego at play as when we decide to get loud and overbearing with our opinions.

 I also hear from women who feel stuck because the discomfort created by changing keeps them from moving forward.

 With women, our egos tend to have us approach life from a place of fear.
 The underlying motivation is to avoid those things that make us uncomfortable, like fear of not being liked or accepted.

 Our egos keep us stuck because that is what the ego thrives on – being stuck.

 The ego doesn’t like to change, grow, evolve or even thrive.
 The ego wants us to stay secure and in our comfort zone.